ChordPro/chordpro/docs/content/Install-Windows-Citrus.md

 `cpan install App::Music::ChordPro::Wx`

 This will download and install the ChordPro program `wxchordpro`.
-It can be executed from the citrusterm command prompt.
+It will be installed in the CitrusPerl `bin` folder and can be executed from the citrusterm command prompt.
 Alternatively, you can add a shortcut icon to the desktop.

 You may now proceed to [[Getting Started|ChordPro Getting Started]].